 2018 book The New Dark Age the artist and writer James Bridle claims we shouldn't need to know how to code in order to use a computer, after all we don't need to understand plumbing to use the toilet.70

 When we squatted Hotel Mokum, we didn't know anything71 about plumbing, which was a problem because the building didn't have a toilet (or water pipes), so we needed to build one.
 However, a lot of the more experienced squatters, it turns out, do know about plumbing, as for them it's a source of frequently occurring issues, and within a few days they had helped us build one.
 While this example certainly makes a case for the benefits of knowing about plumbing (it disconnects the issue from professionalization, because the point here is not that squatters would be more professional than the rest of us), it also carries a liberating sentiment.
 While these practical skills might be vital for activism, they are not a requirement.
 In the right environments, we can pick them up along the way.
-They (the labor) is liberated from class—you don’t need to be a plumber to plumb.
+The labor is liberated from class—you don’t need to be a plumber to plumb.

-Lorusso writes that the problem might not be illiteracy, but that instead it's about the ability to define our own behavior patters.
+Lorusso writes that the problem might not be illiteracy, but that instead it's about the ability to define our own behavioral patterns.
 Constant imposed driver and system updates often disrupt these (the toilet metaphor has really been stretched to its limits here), and as such limit our capacity for action.
 Not updating can be a good thing, since it lets us stick to personal and potentially un- or no longer intended ways of doing things.
 This ad-hoc approach to the urgencies of the situation is something central to the squatting movement.
 In their book, Architecture of Appropriation pose that unscripted and collective spatial tactics used by squatters to transform the spaces they inhabit have left behind a spatial heritage that still speaks of the desire to put the right to live above the right to own (private) property.72

-If there is anything to learn from the world of squatting when building a digital practice, it is not about a literal translation of the concept of occupation from the physical to the virtual,73 but about this: the capacity for action resulting from these hack-y, DIY, non- scalable and non-streamlined behavior patterns and solutions, in reusing and adapting existing infrastructures and materials.
+If there is anything to learn from the world of squatting when building a digital practice, it is not about a literal translation of the concept of occupation from the physical to the virtual,73 but it is about this: the capacity for action resulting from these hack-y, DIY, non- scalable and non-streamlined behavior patterns and solutions, in reusing and adapting existing infrastructures and materials.
 These routines and tactics are a way of claiming

 70 Or, he adds, without our toilet trying to kill us.
 James Bridle, New Dark Age: Technology and the End of the Future (Verso Books, 2019.)